sameepm/summerbucketlist/README.md

-Just a lil simple aesthetic experimentation of a bucket list app.
+Just a lil simple aesthetic experimentation of a bucket list web app.

 Will probably continue to make it pretty.